krakjoe/pthreads-polyfill/README.md

 Testing
 ------

-*pthreads-polyfill* is distributed with some *PHPUnit* tests, these tests should all pass with *pthreads* loaded, and without it.
+*pthreads-polyfill* is distributed with some unit tests, these tests should pass with and without *pthreads* loaded.

 Testing *pthreads-polyfill*